Working with us

-With over 250 senior scientists working on over 350 rare diseases across more than 20 different departments, working with the Oxford Rare Disease Initiative offers access to a range of unique opportunities, including:
+With over 250 senior scientists working on over 350 rare diseases across more than 20 different departments, working with the Oxford-Harrington Centre offers access to a range of unique opportunities, including:

 Oxford’s researchers have a reputation for excellence across all disciplines.
 The University of Oxford attracts researchers of the highest calibre from around the globe, creating a community of world-leading, unique experts working towards achieving scientific advancements.
 To learn more about the University of Oxford’s approach to disciplinary excellence read our research strategy.

 Research with impact